-As part of your application you will be asked to provide details of two referees and Applicants should ask their referees to send their letters of reference directly to us.
+As part of your application you will be asked to provide details of two referees and indicate whether we can contact them now.

 You will also be required to upload a curriculum vitae, list of publications, a statement of research interests and a supporting statement.
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
 This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).